idMJA/secretify/README.md

 ## Using the JSON Data

-The scraper generates three JSON files that contain extracted Spotify secrets:
+The scraper generates three JSON files that contain extracted secrets:

 ### Plain Secrets (array)